noi-szewczyk/MathGraph/README.md

 You shouldn't type 'y=' or anything other than numbers, listed operators, functions or constants.

-Two types of numbers supported: integer and floating-point (divided using '.') no complex numbers or anything else!
+Two types of numbers are supported: integer and floating-point (divided via '.') no complex numbers or anything else!

 All operators have the same precedence as in math :